otabuzzman/chartacaeli-app/chartacaeli/gpu/README.md

 - [Separate Compilation and Linking of CUDA C++ Device Code](https://devblogs.nvidia.com/parallelforall/separate-compilation-linking-cuda-device-code/)
 - [CUDAcons repository](https://github.com/otabuzzman/cudacons) with information about setting up CUDA without capable device
 - Global memory allocated in kernel with _new_ must be deleted before exiting to prevent memory leaks as it remains allocated after kernel exit.
+- Examples from Stackoverflow [how to pass an array of arrays to a CUDA kernel](http://stackoverflow.com/questions/1835537/cuda-allocating-array-of-arrays) and [how to copy an array of device pointers to device memory](http://stackoverflow.com/questions/20497108/in-cuda-how-to-copy-an-array-of-device-pointers-to-device-memory).
+Finally and in same context another [article at CUDA ZONE](https://devtalk.nvidia.com/default/topic/743742/passing-cudeviceptr-to-culaunchkernel-in-32-bit-app-on-windows-7-64-bit/) about usage of `CUdeviceptr`.

 **C++ and CUDA**
 - [Sample implementation](https://github.com/egaburov/vanaheimr) of `std::map` with [usage example](https://devtalk.nvidia.com/default/topic/523766/std-map-in-device-code/) from [CUDA ZONE](https://developer.nvidia.com/cuda-zone)